 How does First Language Lessons work?
 How is it structured?

-FLL is a scripted grammar curriculum in four levels (not “grade levels”--use what is appropriate for your student’s ability and maturity level).
-Each level is designed to be completed in a year but should be completed at a pace that allows for mastery.
+- FLL is a scripted and open-and-go curriculum in four levels (not “grade levels”).
+Each level is designed to be completed in a year, but should be completed at a pace that allows for mastery.
+Choose the level that is appropriate for your student’s ability and maturity level

 Level 3 constitutes a full year of grammar instruction with content and instruction targeted at third or fourth grade level.
 It requires both an Instructor Guide and a Student Workbook.